cscart/docs/en/user_guide/look_and_feel/changing_attributes/prices_in_secondary.rst

 How To: Display Product Prices Only in the Secondary Currency on the Storefront
 *******************************************************************************

-To be able to set up product prices in one currency but display them in another one on the storefront use the **Product Prices in the Secondary Currency** add-on.
+Use the **Product Prices in the Secondary Currency** add-on for this purpose.

 =============================
 Step 1.
 Installing the Add-on